 On the Beach

-On the Beach was a 1957post-apocalyptic novel written by Nevil Shute.
+was a 1957post-apocalyptic novel written by Nevil Shute.
 It might have been one of the first end-of-the-world books I ever read and it stuck with me.
 The thing that really got to me was that everyone was basically expecting to die.
 The fatalism did not go down well with my younger self.

 However, this is a totally different beach.